nalapatt/JenkinsCI-CDDocker/README.md

   sudo chown $(id -u):$(id -g) $HOME/.kube/config
 - y to overwrite config

+# get the join command
 edit the k8s-workers.yaml
 change the hosts to master and ip address in hostsvars[] ansible-playbook k8s-workers.yaml --extra-vars "ansible_sudo_pass=ansible123" if this is done

+# check the cluster nodes
 kubectl get nodes
 should show all the nodes

 # # YEAH YOU HAVE DONE creating the kubernetes cluster

-# now install jdk and jenkins
+# now install jdk and jenkins on the master
 # jdk
 sudo yum update
 su -c "yum install java-1.8.0-openjdk"